sergio11/brownie_ui_library/README.md

 - **View:** Renders the UI based on the state provided by the ViewModel.
 Brownie components are seamlessly integrated with Compose to create a declarative UI.
 - **Intent:** Represents user actions or events that trigger state changes.
 Brownie's components, like buttons and text fields, are designed to emit these intents efficiently.

+This setup leverages Brownie's components and ViewModel to accelerate the development of robust features while adhering to best practices in architecture and UI design.

 Here's an example of how you can use Brownie components in a screen following the MVI pattern:

 ```kotlin